oniontherock/Firebrand/README.md

 ## Status

 An unfinished prototype.
 The pathfinding and core loop work; the larger systems — weapons, IK animation — were in progress when I set it aside.

+There are a LOT of details about this game that I haven't gone into detail here.
+If you'd like a more in depth explanation of my original plans for the game, feel free to reach out.